-The amendment law provides that the Minister of Land, Infrastructure and Transport shall decide guidelines relating to the matters needing consideration for the time being in cases where the three companies in Honshu including the companies which, if any, will be involved in management of the railway business by splitting, etc., (the Three Companies and their successors) carry out business in order to secure passengers' convenience, etc., in consideration of the purpose of the JNR restructuring.
-The amendment law also provides that the Minister of Land, Infrastructure and Transport may guide and advise the Three Companies and their successors in cases where business operation that takes these guidelines into account is needed to be secured, and warns and directs them further in case where business operation contrary to the guidelines is carried out without any justifiable reason.
+Under the authority of the amended JR Law, the Minister of Land, Infrastructure and Transport has issued guide-lines relating to the matters needing consideration for the time being in cases where the three companies in Honshu including the companies which, if any, will be involved in management of the railway business by splitting, etc., (the Three Companies and their successors) carry out business in order to secure passengers' convenience, etc., in consideration of the purpose of the JNR restructuring.
+The amended JR Law also provides that the Minister of Land, Infrastructure and Transport may guide and advise the Three Companies and their successors in cases where business operation that takes these guidelines into account is needed to be secured, and warns and directs them further in case where business operation contrary to the guidelines is carried out without any justifiable reason.